Microscopic Variability Alters Macroscopic Rotation Speed in Stochastic Spiral Waves: Spiral simulations

 We perform an initial run without noise ($\xi = 0$, $\sigma = 0$, or equivalently $h_0 = 0 = h_u$) inducing a spiral wave which is approximately centered in the domain.
 All other runs start from the last frame of this initial run.
 For each of the nine types of noise, we consider four different noise levels $\sigma$, with \paramsNrun{} simulations each.
 The maximum value of $\sigma$ for each type of noise was chosen as the highest value where the single spiral wave remains stable, i.e., where it does not break up into multiple waves and does not disappear through interaction with the boundary.
 Lower noise levels $\sigma$ are chosen evenly spaced in $\sigma^2$ between 0 and the maximum value.
 For temporal noise, the maximum noise levels are \paramnoisetafoursigma{}, \paramnoisetmfoursigma{}, and \paramnoisetofoursigma{} for additive, multiplicative, and attenuating noise, respectively.
 For spatial, they are \paramnoisexafoursigma{}, \paramnoisexmfoursigma{}, and \paramnoisexofoursigma{}; and for spatio-temporal \paramnoisetxafoursigma{}, \paramnoisetxmfoursigma{}, and \paramnoisetxofoursigma{}, respectively.

-Subsequently, we localize the spiral wave tip using phase defect detection \cite{kabus2022numerical}.
+Subsequently, we localize the spiral wave tip using phase defect detection \cite{kabus2022numerical} as a numerical proxy for the orthogonality conditions in Eq.~(\ref{eq:ortho:cond}).
 For more robustness to noise, we blur $V$ and $R$ in space with a Gaussian filter of standard deviation $\sigma = 2$~px.
 We then use the cosine method to calculate the phase defect density $\rho(\vec x)$ \cite{kabus2022numerical,tomii2021spatial}.
 To further increase the robustness of the tip localization, we multiply $\rho(\vec x)$ with a Gaussian bell function, centered at the previous tip location $\vec x_{\text{tip}}$.
 We use the grid point with highest $\rho'(\vec x)$ as the new tip location.
 We call the evolution of the tip location over time the spiral trajectory.

 Let $\vec y = \vec x - \vec x_{\text{tip}} = [x - x_{\text{tip}}, y - y_{\text{tip}}]^\text{T}$ be the spatial coordinates relative to the tip.
 We determine the rotation angle $\Theta(t)$ around the tip over time by minimizing the norm of the difference between the values on the circle $C$ with a radius of 20 pixels around the tip in the last frame of the reference run -- which is the zeroth frame of all other runs $u(0, \vec x)$ -- and the current frame $u(t, \vec x)$ rotated by a candidate angle $\theta'$.
 As the studied spiral wave rotates counter-clockwise, i.e. $\omega > 0$, we can restrict the search for the rotation angle to the interval $\mathcal{I}(t) = \Theta(t - \Delta t) + [0, \pi/4]$: